Logitech G640 Mousepad Review

 Obviously, the first thing that you’ll notice when you receive the product is the packaging.
-If you’ve read any of my previous mousepad reviews (such as the Fnatic Dash mousepad review), then you’ll know that a major pet peeve for me is getting a rolled-up mousepad package.
+If you’ve read any of my previous mousepad reviews, then you’ll know that a major pet peeve for me is getting a rolled-up mousepad package.

 There’s a perfectly good reason why I don’t like these rolled-up mousepad packages.
 Often, it causes the sides of the pad to curl up when you lay it out flat on the desk, and you have to put in a bit of effort to flatten it out completely – unsuccessfully, in some cases.

 Anyway, despite the fact that my Logitech G640 mousepad came in a tubed package, it was pretty easy to flatten it out so the packaging wasn’t much of an issue.